miamtech/mealz-documentation/web_versioned_docs/version-8.3/customization/affiliated-websites.md

 }
 ```
 :::info
-  **Mealz will not add product until your callback has returned.** This means that if, for instance, when changing stores you display a confirmation popup to the user, and if for the purpose of this example your website has a rule that there must not be any product added to cart while this popup is displayed, then your callback should only return *after that popup was closed*, or else Mealz will try to add products while the popup is opened (which then would break your website rules).
+  **Mealz will not add products until your callback has returned.** For example, perhaps when changing stores you display a confirmation popup to the user because your website has a rule dictating that no products may be added to cart while this popup is displayed.
+In this case, your callback should only return *after the popup was closed*, or else Mealz will try to add products while the popup is open (which would break your website rules).

   This is only an example, but should be kept in mind so the user experience stays as coherent as possible.
 :::